-The early excited state dynamics in the photodissociation of transition metal carbonyls determines the chemical nature of short-lived catalytically active reaction intermediates.
-However, time-resolved experiments have not yet revealed the mechanistic details in the sub-picosecond regime.
-Hence in this study, the photoexcitation of ironpentacarbonyl Fe(CO)5 has been simulated by semi-classical surface-hopping excited state molecular dynamics based on time-dependent density functional theory.
-We find that the bright metal-to-ligand charge-transfer (MLCT) transition induces Fe-C oscillations in the trigonal bipyramidal complex leading to periodically reoccurring release of predominantly axial CO.
-Metaphorically the photoactivated Fe(CO)5 acts as a CO geyser, which we explain in terms of dynamics in the potential energy landscape of the axial Fe-C distances and non-adiabatic transitions between manifolds of bound MLCT and dissociative metal-centered (MC) excited states.
-The predominant release of axial CO ligands and a delayed release of equatorial CO ligands are explained in a unified mechanism based on the σ^ (Fe-C) anti-bonding character of the receiving orbital in the dissociative MC states both in the Franck-Condon region and at distorted geometries.
+Early excited state dynamics in the photodissociation of transition metal carbonyls determines 10 the chemical nature of short-lived catalytically active reaction intermediates.
+However, time-11 resolved experiments have not yet revealed mechanistic details in the sub-picosecond regime.
+Hence, 12 in this study the photoexcitation of ironpentacarbonyl $Fe(CO)5$ was simulated with semi-classical 13 excited state molecular dynamics.
+We find that the bright metal-to-ligand charge-transfer (MLCT) 14 transition induces synchronous Fe-C oscillations in the trigonal bipyramidal complex leading to 15 periodically reoccurring release of predominantly axial CO.
+Metaphorically the photoactivated 16 $Fe(CO)5$ acts as a CO geyser, as a result of dynamics in the potential energy landscape of the axial 17 Fe-C distances and non-adiabatic transitions between manifolds of bound MLCT and dissociative 18 metal-centered (MC) excited states.
+The predominant release of axial CO ligands and delayed 19 release of equatorial CO ligands are explained in a unified mechanism based on the σ^ (Fe-C) 20 anti-bonding character of the receiving orbital in the dissociative MC states.
+21